persalys/persalys/python/doc/user_manual/graphical_interface/deterministic_analysis/user_manual_deterministic_analysis.rst

 3-2 Launch
 ''''''''''''''

-When the « Screening analysis » window is validated, a new element appears in the study tree, below **Screening**.
+When the **Screening analysis** window is validated, a new element appears in the study tree, below **Screening**.

 Its context menu has the following actions: